williamsjoehenry/williamsjoehenry.github.io/_posts/2017-07-15-ajive-lessons.markdown

 [I recently released](/software/2017/07/15/ajive-package.html) my first [R](https://github.com/idc9/r_jive) and [Python](https://github.com/idc9/py_jive) packages.
 This post contains some thoughts and advice about releasing software packages – particularly for other graduate students.

-First, there are some tradeoffs to consider:

-- Academia does not seem to value software very much.
-- There is a large time cost to develop software packages that could have been spent writing papers.
+The question of "should you release a package?" is highly context dependent (e.g. if you are a probabilist the answer is probably no).
+There are a number of tradeoffs to consider.
+For example, academia does not seem to value software very much.
+More importantly, there is a large time cost cost to develop software packages that could have been spent writing papers, this includes:

+- Coding the basic functionality
+- Turning your code into a package someone else can download and use
+- Documentation for the code
+- Providing data analysis examples
+- Maintaining and updating the package
+- Responding to user feedback
+- Surveying the existing literature to make sure your package provides new functionality

 I think academia is starting to value software more than it used to[^1].
 I would argue that, in many cases, releasing code is as important as writing a paper.
 Some of the benefits to you that come from releasing a software package include: